 The reality may not be as dire as the one painted by Graeber, while roles may not actually be meaningless, he did shine a light on the times when we had to do meaningless work for the sake of it.

 Looking at the 5 roles as stated by Graeber, we’ve boiled down these jobs to its essence and came up with solutions to address the common characteristics of meaningless work.
 Here are the 3 ways leaders can effectively eliminate meaningless work and boost Employee engagement

-1. Promote a Problem Solving Mindset in the Workplace
+1. Promote Problem Solving Mindset

 A common characteristic found in meaningless roles is how little input individuals are encouraged to have.
 Due to the lack of expectation for them to bring value in problem-solving, employee engagement is lowered as people play the passive role of a deliverer.